seeruk/foldup/notes/01-foldup.md

 ## Other Thoughts

-Object eviction could be handled with Docket, but it might make more sense for that to just have been set up beforehand anyway.
+Object eviction could be handled with Foldup, but it might make more sense for that to just have been set up beforehand anyway.
 It would complicate the interaction with cloud providers as they would all handle it differently.
 Let's leave that be for now...